Canada Parks: Waterton, Banff, Jasper, Whistler, Vancouver

 Whistler in summer is alive with mountain bikers, hikers, and outdoor vibes.
 After dodging loud crowds and rowdy burger joints, we landed at Araxi, a quiet, upscale spot connected to our hotel.
 We devoured tuna tataki, salmon crudo, prawn risotto, and filet mignon—one of the best meals of the trip.

-Feeling full, happy, and a little tired, we wrapped up the day, ready to reconnect with old friends in Vancouver.
-But first… some rest. #Canadaparks #WatertonPeacePark #BanffNationalPark #Lakelouise #JasperNationalPark #MadGrizzlyBear #BessieTheVan #HorsteinsMarket #BlackcombLodge #Whistler #PacificNorthwestAdventure #Canadianwilderness #Araxirestaurantandbar
+#Canadaparks #WatertonPeacePark #BanffNationalPark #Lakelouise #JasperNationalPark #MadGrizzlyBear #BessieTheVan #HorsteinsMarket #BlackcombLodge #Whistler #PacificNorthwestAdventure #Canadianwilderness #Araxirestaurantandbar